How did the anti-doping system for the Beijing Olympics break down so badly?

 IOC officials have declined to comment on details of the case but they're clearly unhappy with Russia's decision to allow Valieva to return to the ice.

-On Friday the IOC and the World Anti-Doping Agency submitted the case to the Court of Arbitration for Sport, an international body that's expected to decide Valieva's fate before Tuesday.
+On Friday the IOC and the World Anti-Doping Agency submitted the case to the Court of Arbitration for Sport.
+In a statement, CAS said it would issue a ruling on Valieva's eligibility on Monday afternoon.

-The IOC's Adams said the goal is to get a final answer swiftly.
+The IOC's Adams said the goal is to resolve this matter quickly and pivot back to a focus on competition.

 "We have the practicality of an event coming up which needs to be cleared for all of us," Adams said.
 "We all want to see the concentration on sport.
 No one wants to see us looking at, concentrating on, potential doping cases."